MPhuongLe/blog.hocnoi/_posts/2025-08-28-What-I-ve-Learned-from-My-Thesis.md

 ## 2. You are brave
 On another defense, I once heard a supervisor harshly criticize one of my classmate for not working hard.
 It shocked me - and made me wonder what my own feedback would be.

 On August 17th, 2025, I found out.
 To my surprise, my supervisor's comments were warm, encouraging and full of pride.
-He even called us brave for pursuing on a non-mainstream topic in Vietnam, and praised our initiative and our perfectionism, even when it sometimes went beyond what he required.
+He even called us brave for pursuing on a non-mainstream topic in Vietnam, and praised our initiative and perfectionism, even when it sometimes went beyond what he required.

-I hadn't expected that.
-I thought I knew my supervisor as cold and distant - though also honest and thoughtful.
-I also knew I had made mistakes, miscommunicated, and let fear hold me back.
-Yet, Dr. Duy chose to see our effort and commitment.
-For that, I'm deeply grateful.
-To me, you are not perfect - but you are great.
-It wasn't your HCI expertise that taught me the most, but your personality — and that changed something inside me.
-And with your encouragement now, you've taught me one more thing: faith in people.
+I hadn’t expected that.
+I thought I knew my supervisor as cold and distant — but I had forgotten that he was also honest and thoughtful.
+I thought I knew myself as someone who made mistakes, miscommunicated, and fearful — but I had forgotten that I also tried.

+Dr. Duy chose to see our effort and commitment.
+That reminded me that, even though you are not perfect in my eyes, you are still great.
+What taught me the most wasn't your HCI expertise, but your personality — and that changed something inside me.
+With your encouragement, you've given me one more lesson: faith in people.

 ## 3. Improve English
 English was my weakness.
 I failed to communicate with my team, which limited my contributions and hurt our working atmosphere.
 Week after week, I dreaded meetings, hoping they would pass quickly.
 For the first time, I felt the full weight of being uncommunicatable.
 It was painful.
 But also a wake-up call: it's time to face it.

 ## 4. Shen and Tang
 Shen is a careful, deep HCI researcher (the kind I might become).
 Tang is cheerful and explorative (the kind I want to become).